Zaki978/European-Soccer-SQL-Data-Project/README.md

 Based on the insights and findings above, I would encourage others to consider exploring the following for further analysis:
 - exploring the effects of covid-19 during the 2020-2021 season
 - Determining how well the expected goals (xG) estimate the actual number of goals (G) a player or a team has scored
+- Explore loss rates accounting for newly relegated teams to track how they perform in leagues below

 ## Author